-In an effort to focus on protecting margins and improving cash flows, we announced in December 2016 that we will stop manufacturing \$50.0 million to \$70.0 million of business, thereby reducing our sales volume with certain low-margin customers.
-We have further assessed the timing of this strategy and believe the range of business is now \$65.0 million to \$85.0 million.
-We have begun to see this decrease in sales volume impacting our operating results with regard to our United States vinyl business and Woodcraft for the three months ended January 31, 2017.
-We have taken appropriate actions to rationalize capacity by closing two United States vinyl plants and one cabinet door plant in recent months and are relocating assets to improve overall operational efficiency.
+In an effort to focus on protecting margins and improving cash flows, we recently announced a strategy to stop manufacturing \$65.0 million to \$85.0 million of business, thereby reducing our sales volume with certain low-margin customers.
+This decrease in sales volume has impacted our operating results with regard to our United States vinyl business and Woodcraft for the six months ended April 30, 2017.
+We have taken appropriate actions to rationalize capacity by closing two United States vinyl plants and one cabinet door plant in recent months.

-We incurred restructuring charges of \$0.5 million and \$0.6 million at the United States vinyl business and Woodcraft, respectively, during the three months ended January 31, 2017, and expect to incur other charges during fiscal 2017, as further described at Note 1, "Nature of Operations and Basis of Presentation - Restructuring," to the accompanying unaudited condensed consolidated financial statements contained elsewhere herein.
+In conjunction with these plant closures and other cost savings measures, we incurred restructuring charges during the three and six months ended April 30, 2017 of \$0.9 million and \$1.5 million, respectively, at the United States vinyl business and \$0.2 million and \$0.7 million, respectively, at Woodcraft, and expect to incur other charges during fiscal 2017, as further described at Note 1, "Nature of Operations and Basis of Presentation - Restructuring," to the accompanying unaudited condensed consolidated financial statements contained elsewhere herein.